mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 He said, “He’s still suffering.”

 I think so; he’s very sharp.
 Because Kannon Bodhisattva, [Avalokiteshvara](glossary#avalokiteshvara), is showing Buddha’s compassion.
 That is completely pure, what is called Buddha Nature, but we cannot touch it directly.
-That’s why [we ask] how can we touch it, that Buddha’s compassion or Buddha Nature?
-So, let’s touch that Buddha’s compassion through a human shape: that is a [Bodhisattva](glossary#bodhisattva).
+That’s why [we ask] how can we touch that Buddha’s compassion or Buddha Nature?
+Let’s touch that Buddha’s compassion through a human shape: that is a [Bodhisattva](glossary#bodhisattva).
 That’s why Avalokiteshvara has a double face: a human body, and also on the other hand, compassion.
 That’s why he sees [suffering](glossary#suffering).
-To see suffering in Avalokiteshvara – of course, that is human.
+We see suffering in Avalokiteshvara – of course, that is human.
 Without a human body, a human shape, we cannot find any way to touch the Buddha’s compassion.
 That is the art of the Buddhist statue.
-So we have to see the double face.
+We have to see the double face.

-#### 56:42

 So, we find nothing he likes here.
 I point out, “How about this?” or “How about that?”
 He doesn’t like anything.
 So finally, right before he left, he stands up here, and he says: “Only this place is very calm.
 No one sitting here, no one there; only I am here.”
 He said to me, “Only this place makes me calm, return to human.”
 Can you imagine?

 That’s why making arrangement of the environment, and the sensory world, and also the brain system, and the movement system, and the internal organs – all things arranged perfectly – at that time, immediately, he can feel calm.
 The moment he feels calm, that means dullness and distraction drop off, from the first.
 Don’t you think so?
 Yes it is.
 Not only dullness and distraction; all delusions drop off.
 “Drop off” doesn’t mean destroy.
-Just drop off; there’s no chance to poke their head into someplace.
+Just drop off; no chance to poke their head into someplace.
 Just, keep quiet.

 For instance, as long as he is standing here, feeling quiet, no one can hit him.
 I don’t want to hit him.
 Even though an FBI person came, I told him, “Just wait a minute.
 I can tell him.”
 Even the FBI cannot hit him, because he feels calm.
 Even though you get angry with me, I just sit down here and gassho; can you hit me?
 Or I smile at you; while I am smiling at you, can you hit me?
 No. *[He laughs.]* So finally, you smile too.
 That means anger drops off.
 Anger drops off while you are smiling.

 #### 59:40

-Little boys in [Green Gulch Farm](glossary#green-gulch) – during the mealtime, we shouldn’t say anything, so everybody is quiet.
+Little boys in [Green Gulch Farm](glossary#green-gulch): during the mealtime, we shouldn’t say anything, so everybody is quiet.
 Kids’ delusions drop off very naturally, so the moment when they come into the Green Gulch dining room, all delusions drop off, so they keep quiet.
 That’s interesting.

-And then, during the meal, the [Ino](glossary#ino) hit the one clapper – *[clap]* – that means the sign of giving permission to talk.
+And then, during the meal, the [Ino](glossary#ino) hit the one clapper – *[clap]* – that is the sign of giving permission to talk.
 So the Ino hit the clapper once, and immediately a little boy said, “Hi!” *[He laughs.]* Immediately he said to me, “Hi!”
 So I said, “Hi!” *[Laughter.]* This is very interesting.

-#### 1:00:46

 Anyway, we don’t know how much delusions drop off.
 We don’t realize, we don’t perceive how much they drop away, because the dropping off is possible only when you feel calm right now, right here.
 At that time, no delusions come up – so, immediately you are right in the middle of total personality.
-You can manifest yourself just like a waterspout, blooming.
-But you don’t perceive it.
+You can manifest yourself just like a waterspout, blooming – but you don’t perceive it.
 And also, we don’t know how much, we don’t realize what it is, because it’s too quick – simultaneous.

-That is ... to sow a good seed.
+That is to sow a good seed.
 Good time and occasion, and good conditions – we can create them, right now, right here.

 That’s why shikantaza is not a means to an end – leaving here to reach the other shore, struggling for getting [enlightenment](glossary#enlightenment), et cetera.
-This is fine; well this is very nice, this is a kind of zazen.
+This is fine; well this is very nice, this is a *kind* of zazen.
 So, you can do this – but, what you are struggling for is nothing but a distraction.
 This is really true.
 Distraction is one of the delusions; so this is still a delusion.

 #### 1:02:50

-Now also, on the other hand, I told you, you can completely clean your whole life, so weeds no longer grow.
-But, after reaching that stage, you don’t know what to do, so all you have to do is just wait for death.
+On the other hand, I told you, you can completely clean your whole life, so weeds no longer grow.
+But after reaching that stage, you don’t know what to do, so all you have to do is just wait for death.
 That’s why the Japanese actor committed suicide.
-It’s not necessary to commit suicide – but he did it.
+It’s not necessary to commit suicide, but he did it.
 Why?

 Because, whatever it is, all things are completely delusions, created in the dualistic world.
 In the dualistic world, if you say “good,” you are really holding this – but on the other hand, “evil” comes up.
-So, you don’t like the evil, you like the good – but, within the good, evil comes up, and then immediately you try to move to the other place.
-So always going this way, going that way – that’s why it is like a pendulum.
-Distraction and dullness is that life moves reactively, just like a pendulum, going to the right, to the left constantly, no end.
+You don’t like the evil, you like the good – but within the good, evil comes up, and then immediately you try to move to the other place.
+So you are always going this way, going that way; that’s why it is like a pendulum.

+Distraction and dullness is that life moves reactively, just like a pendulum: going to the right, to the left, constantly, no end.
 If you want to stop it, we have to sow a good seed, right now, right here.
-That is, we have to create good time and occasion, and arrange good conditions.
+That is, we have to create a good time and occasion, and arrange good conditions.
 That’s all we have to do.

 That is freedom.
 Anyone can do it.
-Even though you are not Buddhist, or even though you cannot come [to the Zen Center], you can sit down, arrange your room, and arrange circumstances, environment, and your sensory world, breathing, and internal organs, and – you can sit down.
+Even though you are not Buddhist, or even though you cannot come [to the Zen Center], you can sit down, arrange your room, and arrange circumstances, environment, and your sensory world, breathing, and internal organs, and you can sit down.
 Don’t you think so?
 This is shikantaza.
-Just arrange your environment, everything, and then that’s all we have to do.
+Just arrange your environment, everything; that’s all we have to do.
 This is *freedom* – open to *everybody*!
 No exceptions.

-That’s why [Dogen Zenji](glossary#dogen) says, Universal Recommendation for Zazen – *Universal* Recommendation.
-It’s really universal – not only weeding out on your own territory.
+That’s why [Dogen Zenji](glossary#dogen) says, “Universal Recommendation for Zazen” – *Universal* Recommendation.
+It’s really *universal* – not only weeding out on your own territory.
 Anyone can do it.
 Wherever you may be, you can do it.

-#### 1:05:58

-But, if you do it by yourself – it’s pretty hard.
-Because, making arrangement is done by your sense, that’s all.
+But, [if you do it] by yourself, it’s pretty hard, because making arrangement is done by your [own] sense, that’s all.
 But first of all, by your effort, by your sense, by your understanding, do your best to make arrangement of all circumstances, including environment, outwardly or inwardly.
 Inwardly means the sensory world, movement system, internal organs, and also the brain and nervous system.
 We have to arrange them according to a certain way.

 And then if all environments, inwardly and outwardly, are arranged perfectly, immediately there is a blossom which blooms.
 That is total personality – Buddha Nature.
 At that time, very naturally, all delusions drop off, just like a lotus flower blooms through mud water.

-While the [lotus](glossary#lotus) flower is blooming, mud water exists.
-But it doesn’t bother us; it’s really appreciated.
+While the [lotus](glossary#lotus) flower is blooming, mud water exists, but it doesn’t bother us; it’s really appreciated.
 Lotus flowers just bloom.
-And then, mud water drops off, very naturally, and then, whole lotus flowers bloom in the universe.
+And then, the mud water drops off, very naturally, and then, whole lotus flowers bloom in the universe.

 That is shikantaza.
 If you do this, that practice creates merit and virtue, which bloom in the future.
 In the life after next life, it’s blooming.
 Yes it is.
 I promise. *[He laughs softly.]* I promise.

-#### 1:08:27

 This way is exactly to cut off the stream of karma.
 Without this, there is nothing else to cut off karma.
 This is the best way.
 But we don’t know.
 We really want to know; we are always curious, poking our head into a certain hole, always.
 That is a dualistic world, okay?
 Anyway, *stop it*.
 If you stop, everything comes up very naturally, passing by you.

-You cannot ignore all circumstances, environment, outwardly, inwardly – so all you have to do is take care of everything, with your best, and then *stop it there*.
+You cannot ignore all circumstances, environment, outwardly, inwardly – so all you have to do is take care of everything, with your best [effort], and then *stop it there*.
 Just like that gentleman: he doesn’t feel peaceful from anything, even a Buddha statue; but he stands up here, and he feels calm.
 That is very important.
 At that time, completely all of his delusions drop off.
 This is shikantaza.

 #### 1:09:51